Stan Szukala

 Stanley Szukala (June 12, 1918 – October 30, 2003) was an American basketball player.
 He was an All-American college player at DePaul University and played for four seasons in the American National Basketball League (NBL), a forerunner to the National Basketball Association (NBA).
 He was a member of the 1947 NBL champion Chicago American Gears, playing alongside future Hall of Fame center George Mikan.
+He also would become the head coach for the Grand Rapids Rangers within the short-lived Professional Basketball League of America.
+Not only that, but during that brief period of time, he would enlist the future 38th President of the United States, Gerald Ford, as a business manager to the team to operate next to Szukala during his brief time as head coach for the Rangers.